Detection Boundaries for Panel Slope Homogeneity Tests Under Small-Group Heterogeneity: Monte Carlo Study

 \section{Monte Carlo Study}

-We evaluate the finite-sample performance of the tests in terms of their power, relating to and verifying the theoretical results provided in the main text.
-We consider the three test statistics ($\Delta$, $LM$, and $\mathcal{J}$) under a data-generating process adapted from PY to fit the context of grouped patterns; i.e., for each $i=1,\ldots,N$ and $t=1,\ldots,T$:
+We evaluate the finite-sample performance of the tests by comparing their power and assessing the theoretical results presented in the main text.
+We consider the three test statistics ($\Delta$, $\mathcal{J}$, and $LM$) under a data-generating process adapted from PY to accommodate grouped slope patterns; i.e., for each $i=1,\ldots,N$ and $t=1,\ldots,T$: